Minnesota’s Comprehensive Arts Planning Program (CAPP)

 Minnesota’s Comprehensive Arts Planning Program (CAPP) provides assistance to selected public school districts as they design three-year, strategic plans for K-12 arts education programs.
 CAPP provides financial and technical assistance to support the strategic planning process through workshops, site visits, leadership training, and resource materials.
 Examples of arts education improvements through CAPP in school districts and communities include:

 - Development of leaders in arts education

 - New or revised curriculum and assessments in arts areas to meet the Minnesota Arts Standards

 - Professional development opportunities for arts and non-arts teachers

-- Opportunities for artists residences
+- Opportunities for students to work with professional artists

 - New or updated arts facilities

 - Policies adopted to support arts education

 - Stronger school/community collaborations including partnership with arts and community organizations and high education institutions